 Niamey is the capital and largest city of the West African nation of Niger.
 Niamey is the administrative, cultural and economic centre.
 The city is located in a pearl millet growing region, while manufacturing industries include bricks, ceramic goods, cement and weaving.
 Niger is in Western Africa, southeast of Algeria.
 The climate is desert.
 It is mostly hot, dry, and dusty, but tropical in the extreme south.
 The official language is French.
 The main religions are Islam and indigenous beliefs.
 The economy of Niger is based largely upon internal markets, subsistence agriculture, and the export of raw commodities: food stuffs to neighbours and raw minerals to world markets.
 Economic activity centres on subsistence agriculture, animal husbandry, re-export trade, and export of uranium.
 Niger is a culturally diverse country and expatriates are expected to ensure they respect local customs and Islamic sensibilities.
 Men and women should dress modestly.
 Expatriate business dress is typically a lightweight suit and tie are generally acceptable business dress.
 A knowledge of French is essential for business.
 The security risk for expatriates in Niger is high, but extreme on the borders of Mali and Nigeria.
 Risks include petty crime, highway banditry, armed militia and kidnap by armed groups.
 The currency of Niger is the CFA Franc BCEAO (XOF) and is largely a cash based economy.
 Credit cards are not generally accepted.
 There are no ATMs.
 Medical facilities are poor.
 Serious or complex medical treatment would require evacuation.
 Meningitis and measles is common.
-The population of Niamey is 1.3 Million (2018 est.), while the inflation rate (CPI) is 6.1% for Niger as at March 2018.
-For a single Expat, the personal income tax rate in Niger is a flat rate of 4% for expatriates.
+The population of Niamey is 1.3 Million (2018 est.), while the inflation rate (CPI) is 5% for Niger as at July 2018.
+Xpatulator Hypothetical Tax for Niger is based on the current personal income tax rate which is a flat rate of 30%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Niamey, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Niamey as at 1 April 2018 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very Low 3) Communication: Very High 4) Education: Average 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: Low 8) Household Accommodation: Low 9) Miscellaneous: Average 10) Personal Care: Very Low 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Low 13) Transport: High Niamey is for example 41.9% more expensive than Houston TX for groceries, 7.3% more expensive for household costs than Kuala Lumpur, and 31.1% more expensive for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Niamey, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Niamey as at 1 October 2018 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: Very Low 3) Communication: High 4) Education: High 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: High 8) Household Accommodation: Low 9) Miscellaneous: Average 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Low 13) Transport: High Niamey is for example 59.8% more expensive than Houston TX for groceries, 2.7% more expensive for household costs than Kuala Lumpur, and 56.3% more expensive for transport costs than Dubai.
 The hardship premium for Niamey for an expat from Perth, is for example 30%, i.e. host location (Niamey) premium of 40% minus home (Perth) location premium of 10%.
 Niamey is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Niamey?
 Register subscribe to your home location and Niamey and run your personalised reports.